 Colombia’s bird list is nearing a staggering 2000 species, and in recent years eco-tourism has really started to flourish – it is primed to become the newest bird photography craze.
 More and more sites are offering feeding stations conducive to photography, not just for the spectacular hummingbirds, but also for tanagers, antpittas, and more.
 Our inaugural photo tour to this amazingly diverse country offers a good mix of feeders, set-ups, and opportunistic shooting.

 Day 1: Arrival.
 The tour begins this evening in Bogotá, the bustling capital city of Colombia, where we spend the first two nights in a nice hotel.

-Day 2: Around Bogotá.
-We’ll spend the day shooting in the mountains around Bogotá.
-We’ll start with some multi-flash at some hummingbird feeders at a private home about 1h20m from the city.
-Some truly spectacular hummers can be found here, among them Blue-throated Starfrontlet, Black-tailed and Green-tailed Trainbearers, Coppery-bellied Puffleg, and Sword-billed Hummingbird.
-Depending on activity, we may spend the whole day there, or check out other locations.
+Day 2: Hummingbird Observatory.
+We’ll spend the day doing multi-flash at a private home about an hour from the city.
+Some truly spectacular hummers regularly visit the feeders here, among them Blue-throated Starfrontlet, Glowing Puffleg, Black-tailed and Green-tailed Trainbearers, Coppery-bellied Puffleg, and Sword-billed Hummingbird.

 Day 3: Bogotá to Termales del Ruiz.We’ll transfer to the airport this morning for a short domestic flight to the city of Manizales in the central Andes.
 (Note: depending on schedules, we may fly to Pereira instead of Manizales) From here we’ll travel about 1.5 hours up into the mountains high above the city to a remote and beautiful lodge with thermal baths – it’s nice to soak in the pools after a day of shooting!
 We’ll spend three nights here.